Unit Converters

 Conversion Categories

-The tool covers standard unit conversions (inches to millimeters, pounds to kilograms, etc.) plus packaging-specific conversions that are harder to find: basis weight (lbs/1000 ft² to g/m²), caliper (points/mils to mm), ECT (lbf/in to kN/m), and burst strength (psi to kPa).
-Each conversion uses exact conversion factors from TAPPI and ISO standards rather than rounded approximations.
+The tool covers standard unit conversions (inches to millimeters, pounds to kilograms, etc.) plus packaging-specific conversions that are harder to find: basis weight (lbs/1000 ft² to g/m²), caliper (points/mils to mm), and pressure / force handoffs often used in packaging specifications.
+Linear converters share one exact factor model so the live answer and generated tables stay aligned.

 Example: Converting 200 GSM Linerboard to lb/MSF